“Anyway we can get to the roof?”

-“Follow me Jason and I’ll show you to your room.”
+“Follow me, Jason, I’ll show you to your room.”

 “This is your roommate, William.
-I’m sure you two will get along well.
+I’m sure you two’ll get along well.
 Jason here likes mysteries too Will.”

 “Great.
 Maybe we can finally solve the mystery to why you keep getting our names wrong.”

 “Remember what the doctor says.
 Jason, get cozy.
-We’ll call you down for dinner.”
+We’ll be serving dinner soon.”

 “She, she’s my favorite.”